-7.11.
+7.12.
 Escalation

 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy or Greenwich Safeguarding Children's Partnership should raise their concerns with the headteacher or governing body.
-If any member of staff does not feel the situation has been addressed appropriately at this point, they should contact Greenwich MASH directly with their concerns.
+If any member of staff does not feel the situation has been addressed appropriately at this point, they should contact First Response and Assessment Service directly with their concerns.

-Greenwich Safeguarding Children's Partnership expects members of staff working directly with families to share information appropriately and work to plans agreed in all relevant forums.
+Greenwich Safeguarding Children Partnership expects members of staff working directly with families to share information appropriately and work to plans agreed in all relevant forums.
 Good practice includes the expectation that constructive challenge amongst colleagues within agencies and between agencies provides a healthy approach to the work.
-Where members of staff from any agency feel concerns regarding a child are not being addressed it is expected that the escalation process should be used until a satisfactory conclusion is reached; information on this process can be found here:
+Where members of staff from any agency feel concerns regarding a child are not being addressed it is expected that the escalation process should be used until a satisfactory conclusion is reached; information on this process can be found here: Escalation Procedure (Professional Disagreement).

-https://greenwichsafeguardingchildren.org.uk/wp-content/uploads/2023/07/GSCP-Thres holds-June-2023.pdf.
 The process of resolution should be kept as simple as possible and the aim should be to resolve difficulties at a professional practitioner level wherever possible.
 It should be recognised that differences in status and experience may affect the confidence of some workers to pursue this course of action and support should be sought from the schools DSL.

-7.12.
+7.13.
 If you discover that FGM has taken place or a pupil is at risk of FGM